timabell/cloner/azure-devops/README.md

 2. **Repository Discovery**: Uses `az repos list` to find all repositories in the organization/project
 3. **Cloning**: Clones each repository using `git clone` with the repository's remote URL
 4. **Gitopolis Integration**: Adds each repository to gitopolis with appropriate tags:
-   - Repositories are typically tagged as "private" and "azuredevops" (Azure DevOps default)
+   - All repositories are tagged as "private" and "azuredevops"

 ## Logging